Like the song says, “For the holidays you can’t beat home sweet home.”

 We spend all year chasing Two Lane back road sunsets, exploring old towns, and searching for something we’ve never seen before.
 While on any other adventure, it would be nice to have a map to follow, the road home is one we know by heart.
 We all have the memory of turning our wheels onto that familiar street, our heart beats in anticipation of the family, food, gifts, and games waiting on the other side of the door.
 While we know this year looks different, we can still keep those memories alive in new ways.

 The bustle of the year can keep us busy, but the holidays are here to remind us to slow down, put work away, and unplug.
-Family and friends are gathering for Zoom calls across the country to make memories with the ones they love, dust off cherished family heirlooms, and tell stories of the past while catching up on the present.
+Family and friends are gathering for Zoom call across the country to make memories with the ones they love, dust off cherished family heirlooms, and tell stories of the past while catching up on the present.
 There are many things to appreciate about this season, but here are our favorites.
 (Curious to know if y’all feel the same way.)

 Unpacking The Past